WuTheFWasThat/vimflowy/CONTRIBUTING.md

 #### INSTALL: ####

-Assuming you have node and npm
+Assuming you have (recent versions of) node and npm

     git clone https://github.com/WuTheFWasThat/vimflowy.git
     cd vimflowy